mlcommons/training/reinforcement/README.md

     36h          24%
     60h          34%

-Note that quality does not necessarily monotically increase.
+Note that quality does not necessarily monotonically increase.

 ### Evaluation frequency
 Evaluation should be preformed for every model which is trained (regardless if it wins the "model evaluation" round).